Preprocessing : dada2

 What happened?

-Details about the function arguments: * nopFw : input, where the forward reads without primers are (path) * filtFs : output, where forward filtered reads are written (path) * nopRv and filRs : same as above, but wiht reverse reads * TruncLen : truncate reads after truncLen bases.
-Reads shorter than that are discarded (TruncLen=c(200,150), means forward and reverse reads are cut at 200 bp and 150 bp respectively) * TrimLeft : number of nucleotides to remove from the start * Trimright : number of nucleotides to remove from the end * maxN : max number of ambiguous bases accepted * maxEE : read expected errors (EE) threshold.
+Details about the function arguments: * nopFw : input, where the forward reads without primers are (path) * filtFs : output, where forward filtered reads are written (path) * nopRv and filRs : same as above, but with reverse reads * truncLen : truncate reads after truncLen bases.
+Reads shorter than that are discarded (truncLen=c(200,150) means forward and reverse reads are cut at 200 bp and 150 bp respectively) * trimLeft : number of nucleotides to remove from the start * trimright : number of nucleotides to remove from the end * maxN : maximum number of ambiguous bases accepted * maxEE : read expected errors (EE) threshold.
 The EE of a read is the sum of the error probability of each base composing it.
 Increase that value to accept more low quality reads.
-The first value refers to the forward reads and the second to the reverse reads. * TruncQ=2: truncate reads at the first instance of a quality score less than or equal to truncQ.
+The first value refers to the forward reads and the second to the reverse reads. * truncQ=2: truncate reads at the first instance of a quality score less than or equal to truncQ.

 6 Denoising